Explore

 ALL by ourselves.

-And no matter what anyone says, Ka-El is the original gangsta of superheroes.
-So it is only fitting that the last son of Krypton's big-budget movie debut should turn out to be the one that all other comic-book based superhero movies must be measured by.
-And while I know that this movie does have it's dated flaws, it was, just like the character whom it portrayed, the one that started on how epic the idea of a superhero could truly be.
+And no matter what anyone says, Kal-El is the original gangsta of superheroes.
+So, it is only fitting that the last son of Krypton's big-budget movie debut should turn out to be the one that all other comic-book based superhero movies must be measured by.
+And while I know that this movie does have its dated flaws, it was, just like the character whom it portrayed, the one that started on how epic the idea of a superhero could truly be.

-To be honest, I could go on and on with why I agree with so many people of why this is such a great movie, but instead, I'll do a top ten within a fifty.
+Anyways, I could go on and on with why I agree with so many people of why this is such a great movie, but instead, I'll do a top ten within a top one-hundred and 99.

 Top 10 reasons why I think The Godfather is such a great film: